daidensacha/mp3-garden-journal/README.md

 5. ***Admin can view messages sent from the sites contact form.***
 For the sake of the learning experience, and in step with the learning objectives of the project, I specificlly chose not to use JavaScript to process and send the contact form messages.
 I wanted to use Python, and this solution acutally came to me after I created the Flask-WTForms form.
 I realised how easy it would be to create a MongoDB collection, and to POST the message data to the database.
 From there it's a simple task of creating the HTML template to display the messages.
 6. ***Dates are stored in MongoDB in ISODate format.***
 I'll be honest, and say this was a dive into learning something very new for me.
 The Material Design datepicker enables the date to be chosen, its responsive, and works well.
 I serves the date in string format however, which I discovered when posting form date to the database collections.
-I chose to convert the date to ISODate format to store in the database, and its pretty straight forward to get and display any part of the datetime.
+I chose to convert the date to ISODate format to store in the database, and its pretty straight forward once you get used to it.

 I decided on the following schema, using collections to group separate groups of data, users, plants, categories (event), garden_events, and messages.